NicolasNeubauer/noobhour_modules/README.md

 ![CustomScale](./doc/CustomScale.png)

-CustomScale turns a -5V..5V into V/Oct output, scaling the input value over the tones selected in the matrix.
+CustomScale turns a 0V..10V input into V/Oct output, scaling the input value over the tones selected in the matrix.
 The center light in the bottom row corresponds to a V/Oct output of 0, C4 if fed into an otherwise unmodulated oscillator.
 Each row further up represents one half-tone higher, whereas columns to the left and right represent lower and higher octaves, respectively.

-Next to the matrix, there are two areas with controls; the upper one contains all controls related to playing an existing scale, the lower one modifies the scale matrix.
+Next to the matrix, there are two areas with controls: The upper one contains all controls related to playing an existing scale, the lower one modifies the scale matrix.